 3. Download Sundial EV and sign in.

-5. Set your charging preferences.
+5. Set your charge range and avoid-hours.

 Start your switch — free on web